 28. Musee de l’Orangerie

 This is a small museum that features Impressionist artwork.
 The highlights of this museum are the eight Water Lilies murals painted by Claude Monet.
 You can also see art by Picasso, Sisley, Cezanne, Matisse, and more.

-This really should be at the top of your list to things to do in Paris.
-Throughout the city, cafes spill out onto the city streets.
+This really should be at the top of your list of things to do in Paris.
+Throughout the city, cafés spill out onto the city streets.
 Even when the temperatures are cool, many places run heaters to keep customers warm.
 Grab a table and have lunch or a glass of wine, the perfect way to take a break from sightseeing.

 This is the most extravagant bridge in city.
 Decorated with nymphs, cherubs, and golden statues, Pont Alexandre III spans the Seine, joining the Grand Palais with Les Invalides.
 You may recognize this bridge from movies including James Bond: A View to Kill and Midnight in Paris.

 Pont Alexander III | Best Things to Do in Paris